Course Catalog

 Music in Our Lives is a full year, everyday course for one arts credit.
 In this course the students will be working in five areas of musical study: listening, composing, performing, using basic skills in preparing and presenting a special interest project.
 A high level of interest in music is necessary for the successful completion of all parts of this class.
 Students are expected to experiment, investigate and inquire about musical problems during class discussions.
 The overriding goal of this class is to develop the students skills, understandings and attitudes that will enable them to perceive and respond as fully as possible to the esthetic qualities of music, so that their lives might be enriched.

-PREREQUISITE: Music in Our Lives
+PREREQUISITE: Music in Our Lives or Teacher recommendation

 High School Concert Choir